munawwir/timeline/khulasa/yoyo-chapter-08.md

 ![Saba17](https://user-images.githubusercontent.com/90349598/135143628-121da12d-2d44-4d29-a891-f303558dd3eb.PNG)

 There was also political unrest in Yemen.
-The Aws and Khazraj descend from the tribe of Azd, who migrated in waves to Madinah and other nothern areas (there were multiple times of unrest and the dam being broken in Yemen over the centuries, from 145 BCE until at least 6th century CE, until the advent of Islam and eventual conquer of Yemen).
+The Aws and Khazraj descend from the tribe of Azd, who migrated in waves to Madinah and other northern areas (there were multiple times of unrest and the dam being broken in Yemen over the centuries, from 145 BCE until at least 6th century CE, until the advent of Islam and eventual conquer of Yemen).

 The Aws settled in the southeast of Madinah, while the Khazraj were north and central.
 The Aws were closer to fertile ground, as south of Madinah held forests and date trees, while Khazraj were in less fertile land.